zammad/zammad-documentation/install-source.rst

 1. Install Zammad on your system
 ================================

-You can directly download Zammad from https://ftp.zammad.com/ or use the direct url to get the latest stable release via https://ftp.zammad.com/zammad-latest.tar.gz
+You can directly download Zammad from https://ftp.zammad.com/ or use the direct URL to get the latest stable release via https://ftp.zammad.com/zammad-latest.tar.gz

 ::